stratdev3/SimpleW/documentation/simplew/docs/addons/firewall.md

 # Firewall

-[`SimpleW.Service.Firewall`](https://www.nuget.org/packages/SimpleW.Service.Firewall) is an optional **application-level firewall module** for the SimpleW web server.
-It provides **fast IP filtering and rate limiting**, implemented as a SimpleW middleware.
+The [`SimpleW.Service.Firewall`](https://www.nuget.org/packages/SimpleW.Service.Firewall) package provides an **application-level firewall module** for the SimpleW web server.
+It is implemented as a SimpleW middleware.

 ## Features